 The National Bank of Indianapolis is headquartered in Indianapolis and is the 12th largest bank in the state of Indiana.
-It is also the 399th largest bank in the nation.
-It was established in 1993 and as of December of 2017, it had grown to 323 employees at 13 locations.
-The National Bank of Indianapolis has an A health rating.
+It is also the 403rd largest bank in the nation.
+It was established in 1993 and as of March of 2018, it had grown to 330 employees at 13 locations.
+The National Bank of Indianapolis has a B+ health rating.

 I have had a good experience as a customer of National Bank of Indianapolis.
 I have used checking and savings accounts at this bank.
 I think their rates are pretty competitive and I feel like I am getting good service.
 Whenever I visit a teller, I am treated respectfully and my business is handled capably and quickly.
 They never have long lines, which I really appreciate.
 I would say that their online features are not as robust and user friendly as some of the bigger institutions, but they have enough online to do what I generally need to do without too much effort.
 They have a pretty good selection of branches for a local bank, but I'd like to see a few more added around the Indianapolis area.
 I've mostly used the One America and Carmel branches and never had a complaint about service there.